 Does my camper have an opportunity to talk about his or her loss?
 Small group creative activities are facilitated by professional healing counselors.
 This provides campers a safe time and place to express and share their feelings with peers.
 There is also a counselor on site throughout the duration of camp.

-Does HTA have a program for teens?
+Does Hearts to Art have a program for teens?
 Our Junior Counselor program is designed for previous campers ages 15-18 who want to remain connected and give back to camp.
 Junior Counselors are accepted for both sessions of camp, however only Junior Counselors 16-18 years old will be considered for Session 2.
 Junior Counselors who are 15 are only eligible to volunteer for Session 1.

 What about lunch and snacks?
 Due to the generous support of our sponsors, we are able to offer free daily lunch for all campers.
 Snacks and bottled water are also provided throughout the day.

-Does HTA offer extended care?
-For the convenience of our campers’ caregivers, child care is available one hour before and after the regular camp day for a small fee.
+Does Hearts to Art offer extended care?
+For the convenience of our campers’ caregivers, child care is available 1 hour before and 1.5 hours after the regular camp day for a small fee.

-What is the HTA payment policy?
+What is the Hearts to Art payment policy?
 Sponsorship allows us to keep tuition at $50 per child – just $5 a day – despite expenses that exceed $1200 per camper!
 All camp payments must be made in full at the time of registration by check or major credit card.
-The deadline for all applications is June 25, 2018 or until all spots are filled.
+The deadline for all applications is June 24, 2019 or until all spots are filled.

-Does HTA provide transportation for campers?
-Dependent on camper need and funding availability, HTA hopes to assist families with transportation to camp.
+Does Hearts to Art provide transportation for campers?
+Dependent on camper need and funding availability, Hearts to Art hopes to assist families with transportation to camp.
 Please contact us at 312.341.2353 for more information or to express a need for transportation.

 Who are the camp instructors?
-Our camp staff is comprised of both professional teaching artists and students pursuing bachelor’s or master’s degrees at Roosevelt University and other accredited institutions.
+Our staff is comprised of a wide variety of people with a passion for, and experience in, the arts and working with children.
 Previous staff members hold degrees in education, music, dance and theatre performance, social work, and counseling.
 Our healing counselors are professional therapists and/or social workers with experience in grief counseling.
 All staff have prior experience working with young people, have cleared background checks, and are trained as mandated reporters through Auditorium Theatre.

 What is the ratio of adults to students?
-To ensure a fun, safe and supportive camp, we keep a high ratio of caring adults to campers at HTA.
+To ensure a fun, safe and supportive camp, we keep a high ratio of caring adults to campers at Hearts to Art.
 Along with dance, theatre and music teaching artists, our staff includes healing (grief) counselors, camp group leaders (who are with the campers throughout the entire day), volunteers and administrative staff.

 How do I apply?
-Click here to start your application!
-Application Deadline: June 25, 2018 or once all spots are filled.
+Applications for our 2019 season will be available in fall 2018!
+Application Deadline: June 24, 2019 or once all spots are filled.
 A letter of reference and support from a teacher, counselor, etc. detailing how your child can benefit from this specific program must accompany new camper applications.
 We encourage you to send your application in as soon as possible.
 If camp has been filled prior to receipt of a camper’s application, we will place the camper on a waiting list and contact you immediately should a space become available.

 Who can I contact for additional information?
 For questions regarding enrollment please email email@example.com.